??? Cybersecurity Risk Management Framework

 Confidentiality, integrity, availability (non-repudiation and authentication)

 DoDI 5000.90 requires that program protection planning include cybersecurity.
 It also identifies two cybersecurity activities, Assess and Authorize, that are applicable within the Defense Acquisition System.
 DoDI 8500.01, Cybersecurity, defines cybersecurity and describes types of DoD information technology (IT).
 The DoD IT descriptions are used to determine the scope and applicability of the two cybersecurity activities identified by DoDI 5000.82.
 A Cybersecurity Strategy is required for all acquisitions of systems containing IT and is included as an appendix to the Program Protection Plan (PPP).
-The cybersecurity risk management framework for DoD systems, referred to as “the RMF,” is required for all acquisitions containing IT.
+The cybersecurity risk management framework for DoD systems, referred to as ???the RMF,??? is required for all acquisitions containing IT.

 DoDI 8510.01, Risk Management Framework (RMF) for DoD Systems, details policies and procedures for implementing the RMF.